thisisobate/kyverno-website/src/content/docs/policies/other/namespace-protection/namespace-protection.md

 ---
-title: "Namespace Protection"
+title: 'Namespace Protection'
 category: Other
 version: 1.9.0
 subject: Namespace
-policyType: "validate"
+policyType: 'validate'
 description: >
   Cases where RBAC may be applied at a higher level and where Namespace-level protections may be necessary can be accomplished with a separate policy.
 For example, one may want to protect creates, updates, and deletes on only a single Namespace.
 This policy will block creates, updates, and deletes to any Namespace labeled with `freeze=true`.
 Caution should be exercised when using rules which match on all kinds (`"*"`) as this will involve, for larger clusters, a substantial amount of processing on Kyverno's part.
 Additional resource requests and/or limits may be required.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/namespace-protection/namespace-protection.yaml" target="-blank">/other/namespace-protection/namespace-protection.yaml</a>

 ```yaml